-Although I was expecting more out of the last year’s implementation of HOVR, it still was pretty much fun to play in.
-Solid amount of impact protection in the heel & responsiveness combines with low profile ride made for a well balanced cushioning for any type of player across the board.
+Although I was expecting more out of last year’s implementation of HOVR, it still was pretty much fun to play in.
+Solid amount of impact protection in the heel & responsiveness combined with a low profile ride made for a well-balanced cushioning for any type of player across the board.
 This time, the things are the same, just every single aspect, minus court feel, did perform paler compared to the original one.

-Obviously, looking at the hole market, this is definitely not the worst option, way far from that.
+Obviously, looking at the whole market, this is definitely not the worst option, way far from that.
 It just got shifted more into that guard-aimed territory.

 The grip on the original pair was straight-up money and, luckily, it stays the same on the second generation even with an updated traction pattern, and rubber compound itself in order to tick the final box that the original pair was missing.